kubeflow/pipelines/manifests/kustomize/README.md

 Note: Community maintains a repo [e2fyi/kubeflow-aws](https://github.com/e2fyi/kubeflow-aws/tree/master/pipelines) for AWS.

+### Option-5 Multiple namespaced installations

+The major difference between this one and Option-1 is this manifest doesn't contain KFP `cache` component which sets up mutating webhook for execution cache.
+Since `MutatingWebhookConfiguration` is cluster scope resource, `cache` component requires `ClusterRole` which is hard to limit all KFP in given namespace.

+Please following [Instructions](env/namespaced-installation/README.md) for installation to install multiple KFP in your cluster.

 ## Uninstall

 If the installation is based on CloudSQL/GCS, after the uninstall, the data is still there,